elFarto/nvidia-vaapi-driver/README.md

 ## Firefox

+Due to license, Firefox on Linux does not support HEVC till now.
 To use the driver with firefox you will need at least Firefox 96, `ffmpeg` compiled with vaapi support (`ffmpeg -hwaccels` output should include vaapi), and the following config options need to be set in the `about:config` page:

 | Option | Value | Reason |